Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-Soar's usage of subtasks and recursive operator decomposition mimics human meta-cognition by breaking bigger more abstract tasks into smaller more discrete tasks~\cite{laird2019soar}.
-For example, if an agent with World Model are navigating a problem and not experiencing progress towards a goal, sub-tasks allow debugging of that lack of progress, or proposing alternative routes to the goal; thus allowing a minimal degree of meta-cognition.
-However, the failure of World Models to align with meta-cognition of human counter-parts shows that while meta-cognition is theoretically possible, it still represents a largely unsolved implementation problem~\cite{johnson2025imagining,porkebski2025there,pate2026replicating}.
+Soar's usage of sub-tasks and recursive operator decomposition mimics human metacognition by breaking bigger, more abstract tasks into smaller, more discrete tasks~\cite{craik1972levels, laird2019soar}.
+For example, if an agent with a world model is navigating a problem and not experiencing progress towards a goal, sub-tasks allow the debugging of this lack of progress by operating over memory, perception, and other components of cognition to propose alternative routes to the goal; demonstrating a minimal degree of self-reflection, self-evaluation and self-control.
+While world models' capability to align with \textit{human}-like metacognition is theoretically possible, it still represents a largely unsolved implementation problem~\cite{johnson2025imagining,porkebski2025there,pate2026replicating}.

-\paragraph{Meta-cognition via Global Workspaces.} Exploring meta-cognition through the use of multi-agent systems capable of observing each other shows some progress towards the goal of implementing truly meta-cognitive capabilities within World Models~\cite{bilal2025meta,wang2026metamind}.
-Figure~\ref{fig:collab_architectures} shows how these agent frameworks provide a World Model that enables some amount of meta-cognition through use of a Global Workspace~\cite{baars1993cognitive} accessible by agents and humans collaborators.
-The central limitation identified in World Models is the absence of explicit meta-cognitive mechanisms in latent World Models, particularly in embodied and video domains seen in Sec.~\ref{sec:video_wm} and~\ref{sec:embodied_wm}.
-While these systems learn latent state representations $z_t$ and transition dynamics $z_{t+1} = W_\theta(z_t, a_t)$, they lack a mechanism for monitoring, evaluating, or selectively routing internal computations.
+\paragraph{Metacognition via Global Workspaces.} Exploring metacognition through the use of agent systems capable of self-reflection, self-evaluation, and self-control shows some progress towards the goal of implementing truly metacognitive capabilities within world models~\cite{bilal2025meta,wang2026metamind}.
+Figure~\ref{fig:collab_architectures} shows how these agent frameworks provide a world model that enables some amount of metacognition through the use of a Global Workspace~\cite{baars1993cognitive} accessible by agents and human collaborators.
+Altogether, the central limitation identified in world models is the absence of explicit metacognitive mechanisms in latent world models, particularly in embodied and video domains seen in Sec.~\ref{sec:video_wm} and~\ref{sec:embodied_wm}.
+While these systems learn latent state representations $z_t$ and transition dynamics $z_{t+1} = W_\theta(z_t, a_t)$, they lack a mechanism for monitoring, evaluating, or controlling the routing internal computations.